dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - Should you have one project or multiple?
 Which dbt resources do you want to standardize & keep central?
 - Who should have permissions to view, develop, administer?
 - How are you scheduling your dbt models to run in production?
-- How are you currently managing CI/CD of logical changes (if at all)?
+- How are you currently managing Continuous integration/Continuous deployment (CI/CD) of logical changes (if at all)?
 - How do your data developers prefer to work?
 - How do you manage different data environments, and different behaviors in those environments?